wkoertgen/train.oracle12.migration/FAQ.md

 	oracle    3112     1  0 10:04 ?
 00:00:00 ora_pmon_UPGR
 	[oracle@localhost ~]$

-The databases and the listeners are started after the setup and at boot-time.
-It is worth to study thouroughly this sophisticated mechanisms in the `postinstall.sh`.
+The databases and the listener are started after the setup and at boot-time.
+It is worth to study thouroughly Oracle's old, but nevertheless sophisticated mechanisms in the `postinstall.sh`.
+They come along with every Oracle Release since many years now.

 To see, which listeners are running do